Bis Kaidan

-Bis Kaidan (BiS階段, stylized as BiS Kaidan) was a Japanese noise band formed in 2012 as a collaboration between the female idol group Bis (a name which stands for "Brand-new idol Society") and the noise band Hijokaidan.
+Bis Kaidan (BiS階段, stylized as BiS Kaidan) was a Japanese noise rock band formed in 2012 as a collaboration between the female idol group Bis (a name which stands for "Brand-new idol Society") and the noise band Hijokaidan.

 History

 Bis Kaidan was a project launched by Hijokaidan's frontman Jojo Hiroshige.
 Initially he expressed a desire to work with idol group Momoiro Clover Z to create "Momoclo Kaidan," but fans on Twitter suggested that Bis, a group known for their punk rock sound and extreme stunts, would fit Hijokaidan's image better.

 They initially worked together as what was to be a one-off unit in November 2012, where they performed live noise renditions of Bis' songs "eat it" and "nerve".
 However, Hiroshige was interested in taking the project further, and so requested to release something with the group.
 In doing so, they became the first and only noise band on Bis' label Avex Trax, the biggest major record label in Japan.
 In 2013, they then released a self-titled album which includes a cover of Jun Togawa's hit song "Suki Suki Daisuki".
 They are billed as the world's first idol noise band.

 They released a music video for their "Suki Suki Daisuki" cover on the 30th of June, which features homages to other noise and punk groups such as Hanatarash and The Stalin.

 In May 2014, the group held their final concert as Bis Kaidan before disbanding, much as Bis themselves will disband in July.
 Notably, their final show began with the group performing "nerve", their representative song, thirteen times in a row.